This post contains affiliate links.

 The various symptoms include sudden weight loss, excess urination, increased appetite and low vision.

-Patellar luxation In Cats:
+7. Patellar luxation Health Problems In Cats:

 This disorder appears when the kneecap (patella) has been dislocated from the normal position in the groove of the thigh bone (femur).
 This health problem typically occurs in smaller breeds.
-When dislocated, it can only be returned to the normal position once the quadriceps muscles in the hind legs of animal relax and lengthen.
+When dislocated, it can only be returned to the normal position once the quadriceps muscles in the hind legs of the animal relax and lengthen.

 For this reason, the cats suffering from this patellar luxation will hold up their legs for a few minutes.
 The symptoms depend upon the severity and persistence of the condition as well as the amount of arthritis involved.